phillycommunitywireless/phillycommunitywireless/content/en/about/_index.md

 date: 2023-10-18
 title: "About"
 layout: "people/people"
+header_photo: "/images/wifisign.jpg"
+header_alt: ""
+segments:

+  - template: call-to-action-photo-right
+    text: "**Philly Community Wireless** is building community-controlled wireless internet networks in Philadelphia.
+We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow."
+    photo: "/images/pcwvolunteers2.jpg"
+    photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."

+  # newsletter
+  - template: newsletter-verbose

+  - template: call-to-action-photo-right
+    text: "**Philly Community Wireless** is building community-controlled wireless internet networks in Philadelphia.
+We aim to provide a baseline of internet access for everyone, enhancing quality of life today and positioning communities for a more healthy and prosperous tomorrow."
+    photo: "/images/pcwvolunteers2.jpg"
+    photo_alt_text: "PCW Volunteers posing for a group photo on the roof of NSNP."

 ---

 Our team includes both staff and volunteers from a wide array of local and regional organizations.
 For more information, visit our [People page](/about/people).